Yumekitsune7/Voice-assistant/README.md

 The installed voices have an index which are required for the voice assistant to work. <br>
 The "Voices" section contains a code which prints the voices on ones devices in index order which means the first one that is printed has the index 0, the second one 1 and so on.

-Then the lines 39 and 42 in the "Voice A
+Then the lines 39 and 42 in the "Voice Assistant" code have to be adapted to the corresponding indexes of ones device.